Date Created: December 2020 (Academic Project)

 Identifying the Problem to Solve

 Present day methods to solve climate change are more of a choice rather than a requirement.
-However, research has predicted the future of the planet and its resources would be compromised if more stringent actions against climate change aren’t taken.
+Research has predicted the future of the planet and its resources would be compromised if more stringent actions against climate change aren’t taken.
 Our brainstorm process led us to Explore methods wherein such technologies would be mandated by governments across the world.